Iam-Makafui/cims_wecare_api/README.md

 # CIMS WeCare API

-The Welfare Management System API is a comprehensive system designed to manage welfare activities efficiently.
+The CIMS WeCare API is a comprehensive system designed to manage welfare activities efficiently.
 It provides a robust interface to handle user management, welfare payments, case management, reporting and analytics, chatbot integration, SMS notifications, and expense tracking.

 ## Features